Trained attendants for dementia home care: sharing experiences

 Regardless of how much I explained the possible behaviour problems of my mother to the attendants I employed, they could not stop their attempts to argue/ explain/ show frustration when my mother showed any agitation or confusion.
 Every time I said the problem was medical, the attendant told me that she had dealt with such grandmothers in the past and recognized meanness and lies when she saw it.
 At the time I was explaining the job, every attendant would agree to not argue with my mother, but as soon as my mother got agitated and accused them of withholding food or some such thing, they’d begin defending themselves, and my mother would start saying, will you believe me or this girl?

 A typical cycle would start with an attendant telling me she is trained, and agreeing to all my explanations.
 I would explain the recommended modality (the one my mother was most comfortable with) for each activity required–the bathing, the assisting in walk, the food serving, the administration of eye drops (I had prepared a detailed document so that I missed out nothing).
 I demonstrated it to the attendant.
-I would buy them two or three standard Kannada-Hindi primers and rehearse the required sentences because though they were supposed to know Hindi, they often did not know it well enough.
+I would rehearse the required sentences using the exact phrases and manner that would work for my mother (no “tum”, only “aap”, for example).

 Then my mother would use the wrong word, or get agitated, and the attendant would get confused.
 Or feel helpless, or accused, whatever.
 She would try to explain or argue, and that was that.
 Once my mother started seeing the attendant with anger, the episodes would increase.